ewc340/Pravda/README.md

 | ![Winner](screenshots/winner.png)  | ![Auction End](screenshots/auction-end.png) |
 |:---:|:---:|
 | Once the countdown timer is up, then the winner will be shown | Once the auction ends and a user tries to bid, then it won't be possible. |

+## Future work
+Future work will involve:
+1. Building a robust procurement system platform that can scale to more users
+2. Updating the UI/UX experience
+3. Improve security and anonymity on the platform
+4. Maintaining stronger smart contract logic
+5. Deploying smart contract on the Ethereum Mainnet or creating a private blockchain to host auctions